Macroscopic loops in the loop O(n) model via the XOR trick

-\begin{proof}[Proof of Corollary \ref{cor:IsingSpinCircuits}] Let $\Gamma$ be the circuit of diameter greater than $k$ that surrounds $\zero$.
-The sign of $\sigma$ must be constant along all faces that border $\Gamma$ on the interior, and constant on the faces that border $\Gamma$ on the exterior --- and the two signs must be different.
-Thus, $\sigma$ will be identically $-1$ on exactly one of the two sets.
-Both sets form circuits surrounding $\zero$, and the diameter of the smaller of the two is at least $k$. \end{proof}
+The domain wall representation of $\tau^+_k$ contains no bi-infinite paths, and thus, by Theorem~\ref{thm:Ising-antifer}, the probability that this domain wall representation contains a loop $\Gamma$ which surrounds $\zero$ and has diameter greater than $k$ is bounded below uniformly.
+On this event, the sign of $\sigma$ must be constant along all faces that border $\Gamma$ on the interior, and constant on the faces that border $\Gamma$ on the exterior --- and the two signs must be different.
+Thus, $\sigma$ will be identically $-1$ on exactly one of the two sets, which both have diameter at least $k$ as subgraphs of $\bbT$.
+The exterior boundary of $\Gamma$ surrounds $\zero$; the interior boundary of $\Gamma$ either surrounds $\zero$ or contains it.
+In either case, the event $\mathrm{Minus}_k$ occurs, as required. \end{proof}

-\begin{proof}[Proof of Corollary \ref{cor:IsingGibbs}] Fix $x \in (1,\sqrt{3}]$, and let $\bbP_{1,x}$ be a Gibbs measure for the loop~$O(1)$ model.
-Since every Gibbs measure can be decomposed into an average over extremal Gibbs measures, it is sufficient to prove that every extermal Gibbs measure $\tilde{\bbP}_{1,x}$ satisfies
+\begin{proof}[Proof of Corollary \ref{cor:IsingGibbs}] Fix $x \in (1,\sqrt{3}]$, and let $\bbP_{1,x}$ be a Gibbs measure for the loop~$O(1)$ model with parameter $x$.
+Since every Gibbs measure can be decomposed into an average over extremal Gibbs measures~(see, e.g., ~\cite{Geo11}) it is sufficient to prove that every extremal Gibbs measure $\tilde{\bbP}_{1,x}$ satisfies

 Since the existence of a bi-infinite path is a tail event, we may assume that there are no bi-infinite paths, $\tilde{\bbP}_{1,x}$-almost surely (otherwise, the probability is $1$ and we are done).
-Recall the events $C_{r,R}(\zero)$ and~$S_{r,R}(\zero)$ defined in Section~\ref{sec:res-near-1-1}.
-Then, $S_r(\zero) := \bigcup_{R >r } S_{r,R}(\zero)$ is the event that there exists a loop surrounding $\Lambda_r(\zero)$.
-By measurability and our assumption, we know that, for every positive integer $r$,
+Let $A_k$ be the event that $\zero$ is surrounded by a loop of diameter at least $k$.
+By Theorem~\ref{thm:Ising-antifer}, $\tilde{\bbP}_{1,x}(A_k) > c$ and this implies that the probability that $A_k$ occurs for infinitely many $k$'s is at least $c$.
+However, when $\{\limsup_k A_k\}$ occurs, there must be infinitely many loops surrounding {\em every} face of $\bbT$; this is a tail event, and thus its probability under $\tilde{\bbP}_{1,x}$ must be one. \end{proof}